 This covers innovation whether it be of a product or a way of doing things.
 We are currently disrupting the market by becoming a fast service rental provider, shaking up the historically slow and inefficient way of doing business that the service operators persist with.

 We segment the market in new ways (product use levels), differentiating features, we bring extra knowledge and help to customers.
+We are developing unique products and bringing in services and initiatives which set us apart.

 We need to encourage new thinking and ideas to flourish.